Risk Management Basics

 Interest rates vary for various types of bonds and not necessarily in sync.
 For e.g., if there is a lot of uncertainty in the market, investors tend to park their funds in safe havens like US Treasuries causing the yield to fall since there is a surge of funds.
 On the other hand, the yields of Corporate bonds will increase due to an increased level of uncertainty.
 Thus, even though Treasury yields are falling in this instance, the spread is widening.

 Analyzing changing credit spread for a category of bonds, one can get an idea of how cheap (widespread) or expensive (tight spread) the market for those bonds is pertaining to historical credit spreads.

 Credit Spread’s Relation To Credit Risk

-There is a common misconception that credit spreads are the single largest factor in determining credit risk of bonds.
-However, there are multiple other factors which determine the ‘spread premium’ of bonds over other treasuries.
+There is a common misconception that credit spreads are the single largest factor in determining the credit risk of bonds.
+However, there are multiple other factors that determine the ‘spread premium’ of bonds over other treasuries.

 Similarly, many corporate bonds are illiquid indicating possible difficulties in selling the bonds once purchased as there is not an active market for bonds.
 This will make investors expect a higher yield than otherwise thereby increasing the credit spread.